 Learning German but struggling to express yourself in heated situations?
 Sometimes it’s hard to find the words (or insults) to show your frustration.
 Insults, expressions and sayings aren’t always the first thing you learn when starting a new language, but they’re definitely the most fun!
-The German language has many wonderful insults, typically made up of compound nouns (words which are made up of two or more nouns).
+The German language has many wonderful insults, typically made up of compound nouns (words that are made up of two or more nouns).
 Did you know that the longest German compound noun contains 81 letters?
 Don’t worry, their insults aren’t quite as long!

 How to insult people in German